 Mr. Pickholz has served as the SEC whistleblower attorney for employees, officers, and directors in cases involving financial institutions and public companies listed in the Fortune Top 10, Top 20, Top 50, Top 100, and Top 500, and the Forbes Global 2000.

-He is also a co-author of the 2-volume book Securities Crimes, has written numerous articles, been a guest legal commentator on television and radio, taught continuing legal education courses, served on boards of directors and specialized legal committees, and spoken on and chaired public panels on SEC whistleblowers, securities law, and white collar crime.
+He is also a co-author of the 2-volume book Securities Crimes, published by top legal publisher Thomson Reuters.
+He has written numerous articles, been a guest legal commentator on television and radio, taught continuing legal education courses, served on boards of directors and specialized legal committees, and spoken on and chaired public panels on SEC whistleblowers, securities law, and white collar crime.

 In recognition of his achievements, Mr. Pickholz was elected by his peers to be a Fellow of The New York Bar Foundation, a professional honor that is limited to just 1% of the 74,000 lawyers in the New York State Bar Association.

 You can find out more about Mr. Pickholz by clicking here.

 If you would like additional information about the SEC whistleblower award program, please click here.